tonytvo/blog-generator/content/blog/practical-guide-oop-summary/index.md

 - the abstractions tell you where your code relies upon an idea.
 But to get this benefit, you must refer to an abstraction in every place where it applies.

 # separating responsibilities
+- appreciating immutability
+  - immutable objects are easy to understand and to reason about.
 ## [managing dependencies](/manage-dependencies)
 - this topic is covered as separate [summary blog](/manage-dependencies)